hdrhbbu1/www/content/articles/2017-06-21-shades-of-rare-illness/index.md

 Ehlers-Danlos Syndrome (hereafter referred to as "EDS") affects the body's ability to produce collagen, a crucial structural protein.
-Thirteen subtypes exist within the EDS family of disorders, some more severe than others, but each with it's own collection of symptoms and comorbidities.
+Thirteen subtypes exist within the EDS family of disorders, some more severe than others, but each with its own collection of symptoms and comorbidities.
 Needless to say, the experience of most patients can be startlingly complex.
 Even checkup visits with my doctor are fraught with many questions and doubt.
 The future quality of life for any EDS patient depends on successfully plotting their way through the